The Polish cryptocurrency exchange Bitmarket has just shut down and amid exit scam claims, without any prior notice.

-While the exchange denied all the claims regarding it was hacked, there are still marks that indicate to such an incident.
+The exchange denied all the claims regarding its hack.
+There are still marks that indicate such an incident.

 Was crypto exchange Bitmarket scam?

-The exchange users’ testified about that over the last couple of weeks, they were prompted to make several changes to their accounts, without the management explaining why was that being asked for.
+The exchange users’ testified that over the last couple of weeks.
+They prompted to make several changes to their accounts, without the management explaining.
+Why was that being asked for?
 Users were asked to change their accounts’ passwords, while their API keys had been changed as well.

-That was followed a few days after with a message that read: “The level of verification of your account on BitMarket.pl is insufficient with regard to the Act on Counteracting Money Laundering and Terrorism Funding.
+That was a few days after with a message.
+That reads: “The level of verification of your account on BitMarket.pl is insufficient about the Act on Counteracting Money Laundering and Terrorism Funding.
 Please go to the ACCOUNT/VERIFICATION tab and complete the account verification process.”

-The message scared the users, and therefor, they felt an immediate need to withdraw their funds from the exchange, seeing the message as a big red flag of fraud, as per some users.
+The message scared the users, and therefore, they felt an immediate need to withdraw their funds from the exchange, seeing the message as a big red flag of fraud, as per some users.

-What was noticed is that the exchange prevented some users from withdrawing their funds until they complied with what they were asked for of uploading an accepted identification document, ID, and personal photographs with the user holding their own ID, all in addition to a note that says that the cryptos they were purchasing on the platform were a “personal investment”.
+What was noticed is that the exchange prevented some users from withdrawing their funds.
+Until they complied with what asked for uploading an accepted identification document, ID, and personal photographs with the user holding their ID.
+All in addition to a note says that the cryptos they were purchasing on the platform.
+That was a “personal investment.”

-It is worth mentioning that AtoZ Markets made fierce endeavours to reach out to Bitmarket’s management to try to understand from them directly what happened and what pushed them to sut down all of a sudden in such a way, however, the no one of them responded to our calls.
+It is worth mentioning that AtoZ Markets did fierce endeavors to reach out to Bitmarket’s management.
+We try to understand from them directly what happened and what pushed them to shut down all of a sudden in such away.
+However, no one of them responded to our calls.